 High exchange fees

-The Ledger Nano X comes bluetooth enabled for wireless connectivity with phones and laptops, provided the Ledger Live application is installed.
-This feature allows you to take the Nano X out with you.
+The Ledger wallet comes Bluetooth enabled for wireless connectivity with phones and laptops, provided the Ledger Live application is installed.
+This feature allows you to take the secure storage out with you.

 Lastly, the desktop application features an in-built exchange that lets you swap between popular coins instantly.

-The Trezor Model T is a high-end hardware wallet that comes with a 1.5” colour touchscreen LCD.
-It is a great option for investors who wish to maintain an extensive portfolio of cryptos and NFTs as well as enthusiasts who wish to explore web3 in a secure way.
+The Trezor Model T is a high-end hardware wallet that comes with a 1.5” color touchscreen LCD.
+It is a great option for investors who wish to maintain an extensive portfolio of cryptos and NFTs, as well as enthusiasts who wish to explore web3 in a secure way.

 The wallet supports 1,456 crypto assets and comes with an in-built exchange to swap between coins.
 However, note that not all coins are eligible for swaps.
-Furthermore, you cannot store NFTs natively on Trezor.
-You can, however, use a third-party app to store and manage your NFTs from the Trezor interface.
+Furthermore, you cannot store some digital assets like NFTs natively on Trezor.
+You can, however, use a third-party app to store and manage your tokens bought off of NFT marketplaces from the Trezor interface.

 You can create an unlimited number of wallets within the device (theoretically, of course) and manage your coins in the Trezor Suite application.

-Trezor takes precautions against accidental touches on the touchscreen panel by requiring a deliberation touch-and-hold action for transaction confirmation.
-The device is not connected to the internet, so all private keys stay offline.
+Trezor takes security measures against accidental touches on the touchscreen panel by requiring a deliberation touch-and-hold action for transaction confirmation.
+The physical device is not connected to the internet, so all private keys stay offline.